Will Sweeney – Tax Technical Specialist

 When revalued at the year-end rate, any gains or losses made after 1/4/17 can be offset against any other gains or losses in the company in the year and in future years.
 If the company has earlier losses they may be able to utilise these against crypto profits, but only if they are of the same type (trade or IFA).
 Crypto trading losses may also be carried back against the company’s prior year profits.

-I have read many arguments that an individual or company involved in mining should only see their gains become taxable when they convert back to fiat.
+I have read many arguments that an individual or company involved in mining should only see their mining income gains become taxable when they convert back to fiat.
 However, my opinion is that when a crypto-asset is sold any gain or loss made on this crystallises.
 Whether it is sold for another crypto-asset, gold or fiat is not relevant in this case.
 For example, if you sold Apple shares in exchange for Microsoft shares, you would still be taxed on your gain at the point of sale.

 The main thing to consider as a crypto-asset miner is that when you dispose of an asset, any costs to obtain this asset may be deductible in calculating the profits or capital gain.
+Exchanging one type of crypto asset for another is a disposal for UK capital gains tax purposes.
 So the hire of equipment or rent of data centre space could be deducted from the sale proceeds to reach the ‘profit on disposal’.